ku-cms/TrackerDAQ/README.md

 ### BERT TAP0 scans (with optical readout using the port card)

+Commands should be run on the kucms linux machine.

 Latest setup (from 2024) for an RD53B SCC (CROCv1) with optical readout using an optical FMC and a port card.

 Based on the port card slot (J2, J3, and J4) and the supported e-link types (1, 1K, 5, and 5K), you need to: